anabolyc/esp8266-uart-terminal-ota/README.md

 ### Hardware

 I've developed custom PCB for this device.
 This is base don standard ESP12F module and has onboard RGB LED as described above.
 What's more it has onboard Li-Ion battery (14500 size), alternatively can be powered by external Li-Ion battery via standard connector.
 Also it has battery management circuit on the board, with charhing from built-in USB port. same port is used for serial flashing.

+As usual schematics and design files are available under [hardware](/hardware) section.

 ![image](https://user-images.githubusercontent.com/5459747/177056606-f8d9d947-5051-4807-954d-d0460ebd90e2.png)
 ![image](https://user-images.githubusercontent.com/5459747/177056613-54652ca0-7139-48d3-817c-dfde994896aa.png)